tejaswini-phukan/book-recommender/README.md

 # 📚 Book Recommender System

-Welcome to the **Book Recommender System** – an AI-powered recommendation engine built using **Machine Learning (Decision Tree Classifier)** and **Streamlit**.
+Welcome to the **Book Recommender System** – an AI-powered recommendation engine built using **Mathematics** and **Machine Learning (Decision Tree Classifier)** and **Streamlit**.
 This project was created as a beginner-friendly AI/ML app to suggest books based on user preferences like genre, author, and reading history.

 Whether you're a bookworm or a curious beginner exploring machine learning, this project gives a practical peek into how recommendation engines work in the real world.